 To learn more about the home equity products offered by APM and how they work, click here.

-Many people use cash-out refinances to fund home renovations, upgrades, or repairs.
-Others want to pay down high-interest debts or have cash on hand in case of an emergency.
+Many people use cash-out refinances for debt consolidation or to fund home renovations, upgrades, or repairs.
+Others want to pay down high-interest debt or have cash on hand in case of an emergency.
 A cash-out refinance is a popular solution because the interest rate is typically better than the rate you can obtain with most other loans or credit cards.

 One last thing to keep in mind with a cash-out refinance: You want to make sure the benefit to you is there.
 A once-in-a-lifetime trip with your aging parents to visit their homeland may absolutely be worth it.
 A spontaneous desire to hang out in Fiji for a month, maybe not so much.

-This cash will always be yours to deploy however you see fit, but remember that a home is a long-term asset.
-If you find yourself considering a cash-out refinance to pay down credit card bills or large purchases that keep accumulating, financial counseling and a budget may be a better solution for you.
+Remember that a home is a long-term asset.
+If you find yourself considering a cash-out refinance to pay down credit card bills, then you might want to consider financial counseling and a budget as well.
 You don’t want to leverage a long-term asset for a short-term gain if you don’t have a solid plan in place.

 That said, your home is one of your biggest assets.
 With the right plan, it can help you stay financially sound and create long-term wealth.